 Canada’s Justice Minister David Lametti says there may have been a miscarriage of justice in the case of Odelia and Nerissa Quewezance, two sisters from Keeseekoose First Nation in Saskatchewan, who have been in prison for nearly three decades.

-“On behalf of the Minister of Justice, I am writing to advise you that it has been determined there may be a reasonable basis to conclude that a miscarriage of justice likely occurred in this matter,” wrote a justice lawyer to James Lockyer, a Toronto-based lawyer with Innocence Canada, who is representing the sisters.
+“On behalf of the Minister of Justice, I am writing to advise you that it has been determined there may be a reasonable basis to conclude that a miscarriage of justice likely occurred in this matter,” wrote a Department of Justice lawyer to James Lockyer, a Toronto-based lawyer with Innocence Canada, who is representing the sisters.

 “In accordance with sections 4(1)(a) and (2) of the Regulations Respecting Applications for Ministerial Review – Miscarriages of Justice, this matter will now proceed to the investigation stage of the conviction review process.”

-The news came only hours after Odelia was in Ottawa asking Lametti to free her and her sister.
+The news came only hours after Odelia spoke at a news conference in Ottawa where she asked Lametti to free her and her sister.
 And less than a day after she was introduced in the Senate.

 “I don’t know how to feel, I’m just in shock,” said Odelia after hearing the news.
 “I’m in disbelief.”

-Earlier, Odelia was on Parliament Hill taking part in a news conference with supporters around her.
+Earlier, Odelia was at a news conference on Parliament Hill with supporters gathered around her.

 “We’ve been wrongfully accused,” she told reporters.
 “I’m asking for justice today.”